Eleanor writes on many topics, including parenting, single parenting, party and activity ideas, and career and home life.

 It's not everyone's cup of tea, but there's nothing quite like camping to force your family to spend real time together.
 Camping is all about making your own fun - with little else in the form of distraction, it's a good, back-to-basics winner - with plenty of healthy fresh air thrown in.
 In fact, camping is the extreme version of the other suggested activities, because you all have little choice but to cook, eat, play and converse with one another, for the entire duration of the trip.
 And that's a good thing, because time spent as a family unit, away from work responsibilities, household chores and isolating technology is quality time.

-6. Make Something Together
+6. Make Something as a Family

 My son wants to build a cabinet.
 Personally, I know very little about building cabinets, other than some wood and various tools are required.
 We don't actually have the tools, either, so we are probably not yet in a position to make the cabinet.
 However, his enthusiasm for the project is very refreshing, especially since he spends most of his time at home cocooned in his room.